-- an increase in walking and cycling across a range of purposes (e.g.: not only leisure, but also travel to school, to work, personal business, visiting friends/family); - an increase in active travel levels across Shetland (e.g. not only in Lerwick), although the potential will vary depending on local context; - an increase across ages and abilities, with more children, more older people and more people with disabilities walking/wheeling/cycling, independently; - more walking and cycling at all times, not only during the day or in summer, although seasonal variations are inevitable; and - increase our share of the visitor market as an attractive walking and cycling destination.
+- An increase in walking and cycling across a range of purposes (e.g.: not only leisure, but also travel to school, to work, personal business, visiting friends/ family); - An increase in active travel levels across Shetland (e.g. not only in Lerwick), although the potential will vary depending on local context; - An increase in active travel across ages and abilities, with more children, more older people and more people with disabilities walking/wheeling/cycling, independently; - An increase in walking and cycling at all times, not only during the day or in summer, although seasonal variations are inevitable; and - An increase in our share of the visitor market as an attractive walking and cycling destination.